radu-matei/radu-matei.github.io/content/blog/k8s-helm-draft-azure.md

 ![](/img/article-photos/k8s-helm-draft-azure/draft-create.png)

-This command will detect the application language (in this case Go - that 6 digit certainty looks dubious though :D) and create some new files for us: a Dockerfile, a `draft.toml` file and a Helm chart.
+This command will detect the application language (that 6 digit certainty... :D) and create some new files for us: a Dockerfile, a `draft.toml` file and a Helm chart.

 ![](/img/article-photos/k8s-helm-draft-azure/new-files.png)